Liltyki/Writeups-Tryhackme/lab/lab_Security.md

 Security is not a single action it is a stack of layers.
 Each layer alone can be bypassed, but combined they make the attacker's job harder.
 This Lab allow me to use a few different technology , like Wireguard and Docker in more deep.
 Lot of documentation review , video ...
 But now i can apply what i learn here in a real situation !

-Lot of concept used here was learn during my Security+ Lesson with Andrew Ramdayal , and at that time i was like "everything is very interesting but how i will used it " Know is done .
+Lot of concept used here was learn during my Security+ Lesson with Andrew Ramdayal , and at that time i was like "everything is very interesting but how i will used it " now is done .